nathangrigg/website/math324/su11/announce.md

   Read sections 15.1-15.4 before you come to class on Wednesday.
 This should all be review from Math 126.
 If this doesn't feel like review to you, I strongly recommend you visit my office hours this week.
 The first homework assignment and quiz will cover this material.
 You should be able to do any double integral I throw at you, and you should understand polar coordinates.
   [Sat Jun 18]
 - **Welcome.**
   Welcome to the class.
-In the first couple of days, you should look at the <a href='http://math.washington.edu/~grigg/math324/su11-syllabus.html'>syllabus</a> and <a href="http://math.washington.edu/~grigg/math324/su11/homework/homework1.html">first homework assignment</a>.
+In the first couple of days, you should look at the <a href='http://math.washington.edu/~grigg/math324/su11-syllabus.html'>syllabus</a> and first homework assignment.
   [Sat Jun 18]